The Role Racism Played In The U.S. Election, Summed Up In One Statement

 But Adichie wasn't having any of it.
 She said, “No, you don’t get to sit there and say that he hasn’t been racist when, objectively, he has."

 Adichie's initial reaction was a smile that was equal parts amused and irritated.
-But after a beat, she interrupted Tyrrell's defense.
+But after a beat, she interrupted Tyrrell's defence.

 “I am sorry, but if you are a white man, you don’t get to define what racism is," she said.
 "You really don’t.”